-- Deductible is the amount that you must pay each plan year in covered expenses before the plan begins to pay benefits. - Dependent means a member of the family of the subscriber as defined by the Act. - Disability or Disabled means the inability to perform the material and substantial duties of the employee's occupation subject to a doctor's initial verification and periodic recertifications as required by the employer.
-Dependent disability or disabled means an individual who has a medically determinable physical or mental impairment or combination of impairments that causes marked and severe functional limitations and is expected to last or has lasted for a continuous period of not less than 12 months. - Donor Sperm, Eggs, and Embryos means IVF may be performed with a couple's own eggs and sperm or with donor eggs, sperm, or both.
+- Dependent a member of the family of the participant as defined by the Act. - Disability or Disabled the inability to perform the material and substantial duties of the employee's occupation subject to a doctor's initial verification and periodic re-certifications as required by the employer.
+Dependent disability or disabled means an individual who has a medically determinable physical or mental impairment or combination of impairments that causes marked and severe functional limitations and is expected to last or has lasted for a continuous period of not less than 12 months. - Donor Sperm, Eggs, and Embryos In Vitro Fertilization (IVF) may be performed with a couple's own eggs and sperm or with donor eggs, sperm, or both.
 A couple may choose to use a donor if there is a problem with their own sperm or eggs, or if they have a genetic disease that could be passed on to a child.
 Donors may be known or anonymous.
 In most cases, donor sperm is obtained from a sperm bank.
 Both sperm and egg donors undergo extensive medical and genetic screening, as well as testing for infectious diseases.
 Sexually transmitted disease screening and testing for both sperm and egg donation are highly regulated by the FDA.